SUSTech-ISACG-Association/Kanagawa_DNA_Storage/doc/report.typ

 #import "@preview/codly-languages:0.1.1": *
 #show: codly-init.with()

 #let abstract = [DNA storage is a cutting-edge approach to data storage, offering remarkable benefits like high storage density, energy efficiency, and longevity.
 Our project implements a decoding system that converts raw DNA sequence data into usable digital information, specifically by decoding DNA sequences that encode image files.
 The decoding backend is implemented in C++ and uses Reed-Solomon error correction to ensure data integrity.
-We also utilize Python2 for the frontend of the decoding process using its PRNG to recover the _The Great Wave off Kanagawa_.
+We also utilize a custom PRNG in C++ that mimics the behavior of the Python2.7 PRNG to recover the _The Great Wave off Kanagawa_.
 Our custom C++ encoder works seamlessly with the C++ full decoding backend.
-The final image file is successfully recovered, demonstrating the potential of DNA storage systems for high-density data retrieval.]
+The final image file is successfully recovered, demonstrating the potential of DNA storage systems for high-density data retrieval.
+Our project is open-source and available on #link("https://github.com/SUSTech-ISACG-Association/Kanagawa_DNA_Storage","GitHub/Kanagawa_DNA_Storage") .]

 #show: arkheion.with(
   title: "A DNA-based Data Storage Method using Reed-Solomon Algorithm",